xinitrc86/zassert/README.md

 ## Usage

-Inherit it in your your test classes.
+Inherit it from your test classes.

 ```
 class ltc_your_test_class definition